deadlydog/deadlydog.github.io/_posts/2019-09-18-Catch-and-display-unhandled-exceptions-in-your-WPF-app.md

         private void SetupUnhandledExceptionHandling()
         {
-            // Catch all unhandled exceptions.
-            AppDomain.CurrentDomain.UnhandledException += CurrentDomain_UnhandledException; // Caught from all threads in the AppDomain.
+            // Catch exceptions from all threads in the AppDomain.
-            TaskScheduler.UnobservedTaskException += TaskScheduler_UnobservedTaskException; // Caught from each AppDomain that uses a task scheduler for async operations.
-            Dispatcher.UnhandledException += Dispatcher_UnhandledException; // Caught from a single specific UI dispatcher thread.

-            // Typically only need to catch this OR the Dispatcher.UnhandledException.
-            // Handling both can result in the exception getting handled twice.
-            //Application.Current.DispatcherUnhandledException += Current_DispatcherUnhandledException;   // Caught from the main UI dispatcher thread.
-        }

-        private void CurrentDomain_UnhandledException(object sender, UnhandledExceptionEventArgs args)
-        {
+            AppDomain.CurrentDomain.UnhandledException += (sender, args) =>
                 ShowUnhandledException(args.ExceptionObject as Exception, "AppDomain.CurrentDomain.UnhandledException", false);
-        }

-        private void TaskScheduler_UnobservedTaskException(object sender, UnobservedTaskExceptionEventArgs args)
-        {
+            // Catch exceptions from each AppDomain that uses a task scheduler for async operations.
+            TaskScheduler.UnobservedTaskException += (sender, args) =>
                 ShowUnhandledException(args.Exception, "TaskScheduler.UnobservedTaskException", false);
-        }

-        private void Dispatcher_UnhandledException(object sender, System.Windows.Threading.DispatcherUnhandledExceptionEventArgs args)
+            // Catch exceptions from a single specific UI dispatcher thread.
+            Dispatcher.UnhandledException += (sender, args) =>
             {
                 // If we are debugging, let Visual Studio handle the exception and take us to the code that threw it. if (!Debugger.IsAttached)
                 {
                     args.Handled = true;
                     ShowUnhandledException(args.Exception, "Dispatcher.UnhandledException", true);
                 }
-        }

-        private void Current_DispatcherUnhandledException(object sender, DispatcherUnhandledExceptionEventArgs args)
-        {
+            };

+            // Catch exceptions from the main UI dispatcher thread.
+            // Typically we only need to catch this OR the Dispatcher.UnhandledException.
+            // Handling both can result in the exception getting handled twice.
+            //Application.Current.DispatcherUnhandledException += (sender, args) =>
+            //{
-            // If we are debugging, let Visual Studio handle the exception and take us to the code that threw it. if (!Debugger.IsAttached)
+            //	// If we are debugging, let Visual Studio handle the exception and take us to the code that threw it.
+            //	if (!Debugger.IsAttached)
-            {
+            //	{
-                args.Handled = true;
+            //		args.Handled = true;
-                ShowUnhandledException(args.Exception, "Application.Current.DispatcherUnhandledException", true);
+            //		ShowUnhandledException(args.Exception, "Application.Current.DispatcherUnhandledException", true);
-            }
+            //	}
+            //};
         }

         void ShowUnhandledException(Exception e, string unhandledExceptionType, bool promptUserForShutdown)